brudulje/rpn/README.md

 1 -25 / \
 and the answer is -0.04

+The opposite of Reverse Polish Notation is Polish Notation, where the operator is written before the operands.
+Many programmers will recognise this as the above calculation can be written as div(1, sub(2, mult(3, add(4, 5)))).

 # Usage

 `> python rpn.py`

 should open the graphical user interface.

+It is also possible to run the rpn.py file from an IDE.

+# bug?
+Hwat bug?

+If you find a bug in my code, please make an issue.
+Describe what goes wrong and how to replicate it.
+I'll try to fix it.

+# version

+This script is written using Python 3.8.8 and the modules
+- math
+- tkinter
+- random
+- re \
+all of which are part of the Python standard library.